Getting started (C++ reference implementation)

 graph_t g;

-// Resolve the path ONCE to a vertex_handle_t (the hot-path token — no strings after).
+// Resolve the path ONCE to a vertex_handle_t — the hot-path token, no strings after.

-// register_vertex is infallible on a literal (ADR-0056): it returns the handle, no *-deref.
+// register_vertex is infallible on a literal: it returns the handle, with no deref.

 const tr::graph::vertex_handle_t temp =